ms2data/ms2-quick-start/README.md

    <img src="docs/screenshots/publisher-explorer-nested-query.png" alt="Explorer Run Nested Query" width="1000"/>

-✅ You’ve just created a **nested query** that breaks down sales by brand and age group — the same query you wrote earlier in code — now in just a few clicks.
+✅ You've just created a **nested query** that breaks down sales by brand and age group — the same query you wrote earlier in code — now in just a few clicks.

 To learn more about the Explorer, see the [Explorer Documentation →](https://github.com/malloydata/publisher/blob/main/docs/explorer.md)

 ## Reflect on What You Just Did

-Let’s pause and appreciate what just happened:
+Let's pause and appreciate what just happened:

 - You **built a semantic model** using Malloy and the MS2 AI Copilot.
 - You created a view in **VS Code** with nested logic that most SQL experts would struggle to write.